Commercial Shower Valves

 When deciding which shower valve is right for you, you should consider the following:

-If you want a manual or thermostatic shower valve - it is important to consider who will be using the shower as thermostatic valves are generally recommended when users include children, the elderly or the disabled.
-This is because they are safer and prevent scalding as they will turn off the water flow when the temperature gets too hot.
+- If you want a manual or thermostatic shower valve, it is important to consider who will be using the shower, as thermostatic valves are generally recommended when users include children, the elderly or the disabled.
+This is because they are safer and prevent scalding, as they turn off the water flow when the temperature gets too high.

-If you want your shower valves hidden - concealed shower valves may be for you if you want the majority of your shower unit hidden.
+- If you want your shower valves hidden, concealed shower valves may be for you, especially if you want most of your shower unit hidden.
 Whilst shower controls are visible, the remainder is located behind the wall and can be considered more modern and stylish.
-If you don’t mind your shower valve being visible, exposed shower valves such as bar shower valves are also common.
+If you don’t mind your shower valve being visible, exposed shower valves, such as bar shower valves, are also common.

-If you want a digital shower valve - these smart and modern shower valves allow you to make precise temperature adjustments to suit your liking!
+- If you want a digital shower valve, these smart, modern models let you make precise temperature adjustments to suit your preferences!

 If you would like some advice on shower valves, get in touch with our friendly team today.